 Whole-genome sequencing of tumor samples provides a comprehensive view of the unique mutations in cancer tissue, informing analysis of oncogenes, tumor suppressors, and other risk factors.

-This method enables researchers to identify the organisms present in a given complex sample, analyze bacterial diversity, and detect microbial abundance in various environments.
-Learn more about shotgun metagenomics.
+This method allows researchers to identify the organisms present in a given complex sample, analyze bacterial diversity, and detect microbial abundance in various environments.